Sentry (Curtis Elkins)

 Sentry (Curtis Elkins) is a fictional character appearing in American comic books published by Marvel Comics.
-The character has been depicted as a member of The Jury and his rank is commanding officer.
+The character has been depicted as a member of The Jury, in which he is a commanding officer.

 Fictional character biography

-Curtis Elkins was a Guardsman at the Vault a prison for super powered criminals.
-While there Curtis befriended Hugh Taylor, a new guardsman fresh out of the army.
-Curtis left the Vault sometime after Hugh was murdered by Venom during an escape.
+Curtis Elkins was a Guardsman at the Vault, a prison for super powered criminals.
+While there, Elkins befriended Hugh Taylor, a new guardsman fresh out of the army.
+Elkins left the Vault sometime after Hugh was murdered by Venom during an escape.

-After that Curtis and a few of his fellow Guardsmen joined The Jury, an agency organized by General Orwell Taylor.
-Their purpose was to track down and destroy Venom for his part in killing Hugh Taylor, Orwell's eldest son.
-To that end many of them were armed with sonic and fire generating weapons which the alien symbiote was vulnerable to.
-After Orwell was arrested for his part in the Arachnis Project, the Jury was reformed by his younger son Maxwell to fit the principles of civil rights and the legal court system.
-It was in fact a change done in accordance with Curtis' personal ideology of law and order.
-At a final fight with Hybrid, he was seriously injured, not only by physical damage, but also by mental contact with the symbiotes.
-Later Sentry and the other members of the Jury would be led by U.S. Agent and financed by Edwin Cord.
-The Jury was sent after the Thunderbolts but failed.
+Elkins and a few of his fellow Guardsmen join the Jury, an agency organized by General Orwell Taylor to track down and destroy Venom for his part in killing Hugh Taylor, Orwell's eldest son.
+To this end, many of the Jury's members are armed with sonic and fire-generating weapons, which Venom is vulnerable to.
+After Orwell is arrested for his involvement in the Arachnis Project, his younger son Maxwell reforms the Jury to fit the principles of civil rights and Elkins' ideology of law and order.

-Almost all of his later team members were his colleagues from the Vault, either those involved in the riot, or those involved in the Guardsmen at other times.
-They include Screech (Maxwell Taylor), Ramshot (Samuel Caulkin), Bomblast (First Name Unknown, Last Name Parmenter), Firearm (Unknown), Wysper (Jennifer Stewart).

-His former enemy Scott Washington aka Hybrid was also a guard in the Vault.

 Powers and abilities

-Sentry's armor and that of the other Jury members was based on that of the Guardsmen with notable upgrades designed to aid in the fight against Venom.
-Sentry's strength is the greatest of them all, being able to hold down Spider-Man in one of their fights.
-He has flight technology made differently from the others, with a ramjet propulsion mini engine installed into his boots.
-He additionally wields a powerful energy gun and possesses a picklock tool kit inside his right glove.
+Sentry's armor and that of the other Jury members is based on that of the Guardsmen, with upgrades designed to aid in the fight against Venom.
+Sentry's armor gives him enhanced strength that enables him to hold down Spider-Man.
+He has flight technology with a ramjet propulsion mini engine installed in his boots.
+He also wields an energy gun and possesses a picklock tool kit inside his right glove.